 Public brochure case

-A 36-year-old businesswoman had an exceptionally good result from an aesthetic facial procedure.
+A 36-year-old woman underwent an aesthetic facial procedure.
 The patient gave verbal consent to her physician to use her before and after photographs but only in specific contexts (i.e., for scientific purposes, or in research or educational presentations).
 This verbal consent was not documented.

 The physician gave the photographs to a colleague in the clinic but failed to clarify the limitations on their use.
 Subsequently the patient learned her photographs were being used in a brochure for the public.